jwmiller5/Compliance/compliance/regulatory/gdpr-breach-azure-dynamics.md

 ---
-title: Azure and Dynamics 365 breach notification under the GDPR
+title: Azure, Dynamics 365 and Windows breach notification under the GDPR
 description: How Azure and Dynamics 365 protect against a personal data breach and how Microsoft responds and notifies you if a breach occurs.
 keywords: Azure, Microsoft 365, Dynamics 365, Microsoft 365 documentation, GDPR
 localization_priority: Priority